CtrlK

 Workflow Clarity

-Steps are clearly numbered and sequenced from dashboard setup through handler implementation, local testing with ngrok, curl verification, and idempotency.
-Validation is present via the curl test step and the error handling table provides a feedback loop for common failure modes.
-The 'acknowledge immediately, process async' pattern is explicitly called out.
+The six steps are clearly sequenced from dashboard configuration through handler implementation, local testing with ngrok, curl verification, and idempotency.
+Validation is addressed via the curl test step, secret verification middleware, and the error handling table provides a feedback loop for common failure modes.

 3 / 3